tbrendanj/btang-personal-site/README.md

 >
 > Text: Text content for the project page.
 >
+> Main Image: The main image for the project post.
+>
 > Images: Any images the user might want to attach to the post.
 >
+> Release date: The datetime after which the post should begin appearing, allowing the owner to control when posts go live.
+>
 > Link: A link relevant to the project; the owner might use this to attach a link to Github or somewhere a live demo is hosted.
+>
+> Status: Whether the project is in active development or not.
+Limited to "active" or "inactive".
 >
 > Url slug: The url the project should appear at.
 In the list of project, this is what each project element should link to.